These images are intended to give you a guide to how the serviceberry plants change through the seasons.

 The first is a leaf bud, the second is a flower and leaf bud.
 In both photos you can see the stems of the leaves.

 There is also an entry for when flowers are opened.
 While the bud in the second shot is opened, the flowers are still closed.
+Everything has opened in the third shot.

 Opened Leaf bud